prsolans/box-base-demo/README.md

 For complete instructions, go here: https://cloud.app.box.com/notes/449593329660?s=mgfuea9ard5xxkvlyijnthv9svhtztl1

+NOTE: I have a folder in my demo environment called BCD (Box Custom Demo) where I keep all the instances on this 'demo environment'.
+My Box Skill for the MEGA Endpoint is set to run on my BCD parent folder, so it don't need to set up for each demo.

 #### Adding in some process
 You can also trigger a Relay to kick off when the file is uploaded to your *uploadFolder*.
 This is a good way to demonstrate the value of Box in providing visibility into common and repeatable tasks.